hfarooqui/knowledge_base/docs/kubernetes.md

   nodeSelector:
     disktype: ssd
  ```
-<b>NodeRestriction</b> admission plugin prevents kubelets from setting or modifying labels with a node-restriction.kubernetes.io/ prefix.
-SUpported in v1.11+
-Add labels under the node-restriction.kubernetes.io/ prefix to your Node objects, and use those labels in your node selectors.
+`NodeRestriction` admission plugin prevents kubelets from setting or modifying labels with a node-restriction.kubernetes.io/ prefix.
+Supported in v1.11+ Add labels under the node-restriction.kubernetes.io/ prefix to your Node objects, and use those labels in your node selectors.
 For example, example.com.node-restriction.kubernetes.io/fips=true or example.com.node-restriction.kubernetes.io/pci-dss=true.

 ### Node Affinity
 - Node affinity is conceptually similar to nodeSelector – it allows you to constrain which nodes your pod is eligible to be scheduled on, based on labels on the node